Skip to Content

 Curtain holdbacks

 Curtain holdbacks and tiebacks serve the same purpose but differ in appearance and placement.
-Curtain holdbacks are u-shaped pieces of hardware that connect to the wall near the window framing.
+These holdbacks are u-shaped pieces of hardware that connect to the wall near the window framing.
 Drawing a curtain behind a holdback keeps it open.

-Moreover, curtain holdbacks are typically formed of tough materials such as metal, iron, or wood.
+Moreover, holdbacks are typically formed of tough materials such as metal, iron, or wood.
 These holdbacks are a fantastic alternative if your curtains are more utilitarian than decorative.
 Their constant position makes it simple to open and close curtains.

 What type of curtain hook products are your favorite?
 Please share your questions, and favorite tips for choosing window treatments for the bedroom and living room below.
 Visit our guide to the different ways to hang sheer curtains for more related content.